Trade Gold Trading

 Margin required : It's the amount of money your broker requires from you to open a trade position.
-It is denoted in %s.
+It's denoted in %s.

-Equity : It is the total amount of capital you have in your trading account.
+Equity : It is the overall total amount of capital you have got in your trading account.

-Used margin : sum of money in your account which has already been used up when buying a trading contract, this contract is the one that is shown in open trade positions.
-You cannot use this amount of money after opening a trade transaction because you have already used it and it is not available to you.
+Used margin : sum of money on your account which has already been used when opening a trading contract, this contract is the one that is displayed and illustrated and shown on open positions.
+You can't use this amount of money after opening a trade transaction because you have already used it & it's not available to you.

-In other words, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must preserve this usable margin for your account as a collateral to allow you to continue using this leverage he has given to you.
+In other terms, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must preserve this usable margin for your account as a collateral to allow you to continue using this leverage that the broker has assigned to you.

-Free margin : amount in your trading account which you can use to open new trade positions.
-This is the amount of money in your trading account which hasn't yet been leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a because it enables you as a trader to continue to hold your open trade transactions as will be explained below.
+Free margin : amount in your account which you as a trader can use to open new trades.
+This is the amount of money on your trading account which hasn't yet been leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a because it enables you as a trader to continue to hold your open trades as will be explained below.

-However, if you over use xauusd trading leverage, this free margin will go below a certain % at which your broker will have to close out all your transactions automatically, leaving you with a big loss.
-Broker at this point will automatically close-out all your open trades because if your open transactions are left open then your online broker would lose money that you'd have borrowed from them.
+However, if you over use gold leverage, this free margin will go below a certain % at which your broker will have to close out all your transactions mechanically/automatically, leaving you with a big loss.
+Broker at this point will automatically close-out all your open positions because if your open transactions are left open then your online broker would lose money that you'd have borrowed from them.

-This is why as a xauusd trader should always make sure that you have a lot of free margin.
-To do this as a trader never trade more than 5 percentage of your trading account, in fact 2 percent% is advised.
+This is why as a xauusd gold trader should always ensure that you have a lot of free margin.
+To do this as a trader never trade more than 5 percentage of your trading account, in fact 2 percent is advised.

 Difference Between Gold Leverage Set by the Broker and Used Leverage

-If the set leverage option is 100:1, what it means is that as a trader you can borrow upto $100 dollars for every dollar you have in your account, but you do not have to borrow all the $100 dollars for every dollar you have, you can choose that you want to borrow 50:1 or 20:1.
-In this instance though leverage option is set at 100:1 your used trading leverage will be the 50:1 or 20:1 that you have borrowed to make a trade position.
+If the set leverage option is 100:1, what it means is that you as a trader can borrow upto $100 dollars for every dollar you have on your account, but you do not have to borrow all the $100 dollars for every dollar you have, you as a trader can choose and select that you want to borrow 50:1 or 20:1.
+In this instance though leverage option is set at 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: